Crypt212/obsidian-vault/MindMap/Software Engineering/Technologies/Node JS/Packages/Express/Express JS.md

 - There are methods of the express module that return middlewares, here are some:-
 	- `express.static(filepath)`: Sets a file to be public so that it's content can be accessed in the URL in route name, `filepath` is the file path of the publicised directory.
 	- `express.json()`: Initializes the `body` property of request with an JS object containing data sent if it is of type [[MindMap/Software Engineering/Serialization Format/JSON|JSON]].
-	- `express.urlencoded`: Initializes the `body` property of request with an JS object containing URL-enc
+	- `express.urlencoded`: Initializes the `body` property of request with an JS object containing data sent if it is **URL-encoded from data**, This is essential for handling form submissions that use the `application/x-www-form-urlencoded`.